-Operate the switch for the respective window by pushing to open or pulling to close.
+Operate the control to open or close the window.

 For vehicles with automatic feature pull or press the switch again to stop window movement.

 In the event of closing difficulties due to frost or the like, operate the switch several times to close the window in stages.